Skip to content

 I can’t think of a better way to practice reading, karaoke style – with two of the best singers in the world; P!nk and Tones & I. These particular artists write songs that resonate with Kyla, especially Try, Turbulence, Fly Away and Cloudy Day.
 Music has the ability to reach people the world over and I hope these artists never question their value.
 They are worth more than they will ever know.

-To learn more about what can help your dyslexic student or child, have a look at the presentation shown below.
-I’ll be creating a Downloadable Booklet of the Teachers presentation, so it’s directed to parents.
+To learn more about what can help your dyslexic student or child, have a look at this presentation.
+I’ll be creating the Downloadable Booklet of this presentation so it can reach more parents.
 Follow Butterfly Publishing on social media so you know when it’s available.